Electrical engineers design, develop and maintain electrical systems and equipment - from small electronic devices to large power grids

 Career prospects

 There's no set route for career progression and your prospects will depend to a certain extent on how you choose to develop your career and your preferred specialist area.
-As you gain experience, you may decide to stay in an engineering role or work in research and design (R&D).
-Alternatively, you may choose to:
+There are strong long-term opportunities in the profession as electrical engineers are currently on the UK’s shortage occupation list in certain sectors, notably power, energy and some manufacturing specialisms.

 Professional status and membership of a relevant professional body, for example the IET, is essential for successful career progression.
 This will enable you to keep up to date with developing technologies, establish contacts and network with other engineering professionals in your field, and related fields, at conferences and regional meetings.